podhmo/handofcats/README.md

 Something like [create-react-app'seject](https://github.com/facebook/create-react-app#philosophy) .

 > No Lock-In: You can “eject” to a custom setup at any time.
-Run a single command, and all the configuration and build dependencies will be moved directly into your project, so you can pick up right where you left off.
+Run a single-command, and all the configuration and build dependencies will be moved directly into your project, so you can pick up right where you left off.

 If you want to eject from [the code described above](https://github.com/podhmo/handofcats#as_command), `--expose` is helpful, maybe.